 The adjusted effective tax rate is calculated as the income tax effects on continuing and discontinued operations plus the income tax impacts included in the reconciliation to adjusted net income, divided by income from continuing and discontinued operations plus the pre-tax, non-income, tax-related adjustments included in the determination of adjusted net income (excluding dilutive share impact).
-The income tax adjustment included in the reconciliation of net income (loss) to adjusted net income primarily represents the tax impact of adjustments between net income (loss) and adjusted net income as well as deferred tax benefits recognized upon reductions to intercompany installment notes created by internal sales of acquired intangible assets offset by deferred tax expense associated with the impact of the 2017 legal entity reorganization.
+The income tax adjustment included in the reconciliation of net income (loss) to adjusted net income primarily represents the tax impact of adjustments between net income (loss) and adjusted net income as well as tax impacts from certain transactions, such as acquisitions or reorganizations.